maxtkc/mvths-wiki/docs/011b-engineering-notation.rst

 Challenge
 ---------

 Convert the following to the specified units.
 Place your answers in your notebook.
+As always, make sure to include units when you write any number.

 | 26ms to seconds
 | 4.5Khz to Hertz